leroidubuffet/timeApp/README.md

 Please make sure to update tests as appropriate.

 ## Thanks
-To [Daniela Rogoza](http://danielarogoza.com/) for her UX and UI design support.
+To [Daniela Rogoza](http://danielarogoza.com/) for the app name, and her UX and UI design support.

 License